 col

-The col element defines properties for a single column or a span of columns within a colgroup.
-It allows fine-grained control over column widths and styles.
+Defines properties for a single column or a span of columns within a colgroup.
+Use it to set column widths, apply background colors, or highlight specific columns in a table.

 Description

-The <col> element is a void element (self-closing) that must be placed inside a <colgroup> element.
-It represents one or more columns in the table and allows you to apply styles to all cells in that column without repeating styles on each cell.
+The <col> element is a void element (self-closing) that must be placed inside a <colgroup>.
+It represents one or more columns in the table and allows you to apply styles to all cells in those columns without repeating attributes on each cell.

-This element is particularly useful for setting consistent column widths and applying background colors to entire columns.
+The most common uses are setting consistent column widths and applying background colors to entire columns for visual grouping or emphasis.

 When to Use